Sally Simpson

-Sally S. Simpson is Professor of Criminology and Criminal Justice at the University of Maryland, College Park.
+Sally S. Simpson is a Distinguished University Professor (Emerita) of Criminology and Criminal Justice and Former Director of the Center for the Study of Business Ethics, Regulation, & Crime (C-BERC) at the University of Maryland, College Park.
 Her research interests include corporate crime, criminological theory, and the intersection between gender, race, class, and crime.

 Degrees